 “Even if you don’t find yourself staying at Coqui Coqui, definitely make a trip to the hotel’s boutique, which houses the brand’s incredible home fragrances and candles as well as a bespoke collection of très-chic frocks, hats, and jewelry.
 The taste level is very high here—after all, it’s owned by a former model.”

->This post was originally published in December 2015 and has since been updated.
+This post was originally published in December 2015 and was updated in May 2018.